+D. Glass

-- D. Glass - 1.
-Carriers must establish a program to effect prompt repair or replacement of damaged or broken glass covered under automobile physical damage coverage, at a fair and competitive cost. - 2.
+- 1. Carriers must establish a program to effect prompt repair or replacement of damaged or broken glass covered under automobile physical damage coverage, at a fair and competitive cost. - 2.
 Carriers must have a plan to screen all glass bills and obtain reasonable discounts on market price lists for all domestic and foreign windshields and all side and back glass. - 3.
 Carriers must have a plan to pay labor costs which are reasonable and competitive for glass repair or replacement. - 4.
 Carriers must consider a plan to waive any glass deductible if the insured elects to repair the glass damage in lieu of replacement. - 5.
 Carriers must have a plan to address fraud, including inspection or reinspection of a representative sampling of all glass losses.
-In no event shall the selection be based on the age or sex of the policyholder, customary operators of vehicle, or the principal place of garaging of the vehicle. - 6.
-Carriers shall report any repair shop which engages in any of the following practices directly to the Division of Standards, Office of Consumer Affairs and Business Regulation: - a.
-Advertise for motor vehicle repair in the Commonwealth without including either the number of its certificate of registration issued by the director or the words "unregistered repair shop", as part of the advertisement. - b.
-Fails to charge all or any part of the applicable deductible to be paid by the insured. - c.
-Gives any rebate, gift, prize, premium, bonus, fee, or any other monetary or tangible thing to the insured or any other person not in the employ of the repair shop as an inducement to have the repair made at the repair shop.
-A discount on parts, glass, labor rate, or other item or customer service in connection with the repair of motor vehicles offered by a repair shop to an insurer shall not constitute a "payment, gift, or any other thing of value" for purposes of Regulation 211 CMR 123.06 (8)(a) (see Appendix B).
+In no event shall the selection be based on the age or sex of the policyholder, customary operators of vehicle, or the principal place of garaging of the vehicle.

-- d.
-Charges or offers to charge higher rate or discount for an insured repair than for an uninsured repair.
-Discounts for insured repairs may be offered through the Direct Payment Plan approved by the Commissioner. - e.
-Makes any false or fraudulent statement in connection with any repair or attempt to collect for a repair. - f.
-Without lawful authority, prevents the owner of a motor vehicle from recovering the same. - E. Fraud Training - 1.
-Carriers must have a plan that provides for ongoing training of fraud awareness and how to identify suspicious claims. - 2.
-Carriers must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
+E. Fraud Training

+- 1. Carriers must have a plan that provides for ongoing training on fraud awareness and how to identify suspicious claims. - 2.
+Carriers must have a plan for training on special investigation and handling of suspicious and suspected fraudulent claims. - 3.
 Carriers must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.